 10.2.8.11 Delete <mgmtObj>

 This procedure shall be used to delete an existing <mgmtObj> resource.
-An IN-AE uses this procedure to remove the corresponding technology specific data model object (e.g. an obsolete software package) from the managed entity.
+An Originator uses this procedure to remove the corresponding technology specific data model object (e.g. an obsolete software package) from the managed entity.
 Besides the generic delete procedure defined in clause 10.1.5, the procedure in the following table shall be used when management is performed using external management technologies.
 If the management is performed by service layer entities, the procedure is the same as generic delete procedure defined in clause 10.1.5.
 In this case, local APIs (drivers) on the managed entity is required to monitor the change of the <mgmtObj> resource and reflect the change to the managed entity.

 Table 10.2.8.11-1: <mgmtObj> DELETE